-At City Fertility Centre, we recommend you seek medical advice from your GP or a specialist if you have not conceived after 12 months of trying, or after six months of trying if you are over 35 years old.
+At City Fertility, we recommend you seek medical advice from your GP or a specialist if you have not conceived after 12 months of trying, or after six months of trying if you are over the age of 35.

 There are also other instances where you might want to seek earlier fertility advice.
 These include: early menopause; polycystic ovaries; irregular or non-existent menstruation; history of endometriosis; when either you are or your partner is a current or past cancer patient; or when the male partner has had a vasectomy.

-You and your partner will require a referral from your GP to see one of City Fertility Centre’s specialists.
+You and your partner will require a referral from your GP to see one of City Fertility’s specialists.

 Our friendly, caring staff share the same goal – to maximise your chance of conceiving a baby.